kny5/fabacademy_antonio_anaya/docs/assignments/week10.md

   </video>
 </figure>

-- High vibration:
+### Fixing High vibration:

-Decrease the motor drivers VREF until the vibration gets reduced
+Decrease the motor drivers VREF until the vibration gets reduced.

+Do this by running a displacement GCODE command like:

+- G00 X100 to debug the X axis
+- G00 Y100 to debug the Y axis

+### Fixing stuck motors

 - Axis not moving: